We had a whackout whack dot call from Oregon last week.

 There are political consequences for everything we defer and don't do.

-We're in the mess that we're in today on this issue is because we've deferred this tough issue, my dear friend Jim Sensenbrenner, and those who who think like Jim on this, they want to continue to defer it.
+My dear friend Jim Sensenbrenner and those who think like Jim on this, they want to continue to defer it.

-That's why we have the problem.
+That's why we have the political.

 This was not even the point I was going to make.

-Defer it.
+Defer it?

 It's the Senate that's deferring it.